This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Spain’s Focus on Player Protection

 Advertising and marketing practices were also a significant area of concern.
 The Royal Decree on Commercial Communications of Gambling Activities introduced stringent restrictions on gambling advertising, sponsorships, and promotional activities.
 These restrictions include limitations on the times during which gambling advertisements can be broadcast and requirements for responsible gambling messages.
-Nonetheless, the Supreme Court published a Court ruling on April 2024 which has impacted on the advertising rules.
+Nonetheless, the Supreme Court published a Court ruling in April 2024 which impacted on the advertising rules.
 In particular, the Supreme Court has removed some restrictions regarding prohibitions on celebrity endorsements, restrictions to the promotions to engage new customers as well as to the dissemination of commercial communications by gambling operators in information society services, video-sharing platforms and social media, something that has offered new opportunities to licensed operators in the Spanish market.

 Difficulties in opening competitive markets across Europe